AdebolaShelby/sql/README.md

 ## Group By & Order By Clause

-* Create a report that summarizes the total payments  for each day as well as the payment method.
+* Create a report summarizing total daily payments and payment methods.

     ## Query
     ![input Group By & Order By Clause](<images/Screenshot 2024-12-15 191802.png>)